Apply Now

 • New Zealand Citizen, and ideally living in New Zealand.

-• Must be able to participate in the entire program, including the training weekend (dates TBC, but likely late October 2019) and assisting with the preparation of the delegation prior to departure.
+• Must be able to actively assist with the preparation of the delegation prior to departure.

 • Expected to contribute greatly to the various activities for promoting sound development of young people, and representing New Zealand on the international stage.